SegFaulty/DocThor/README.md

 * `tar -xzf php-zmq.tar.gz` and untar
 * `php DocThor.php --sourceDir=./ zmq > zmqApi.php` ask the DocThor and get the prescription
 * put zmqApi.php in your IDE-project path (and correct the inconsistencies)
+* `php DocThor.php --sourceDir=./ --check zmq` outputs only the differences between source code and reflection

 zmqApi.php looks like: